- Innovation Insights

 To guarantee the reliability of analyses based on the Patent Asset Index, PatentSight maintains a high quality database.
-Patent data is harmonized and integrated from more than 90 patent offices and complementary sources that cover e.g. litigation activity, technical standards, or medical uses.
+Our patent data is harmonized and integrated from more than 90 patent offices and complementary sources that include a range of relevant information such as litigation activity, technical standards, medical uses etc.

-The high data quality is achieved by employing a combined software- and human research-based process to prepare, harmonize and integrate the data.
-Continuous data validation studies with clients show that the database we maintain reliably identifies all worldwide patents on the same invention and that we determine the actual current owner and legal status of each patent with exceptional precision.
+Our data quality is achieved by employing a combined software- and human research-based process to curate, harmonize and integrate the data.
+Continuous data validation studies with our clients show that the database we maintain reliably identifies all worldwide patents on the same invention and that we determine the actual current owner and legal status of each patent with exceptional precision.

 Based on the Patent Asset Index, PatentSight offers a Business Intelligence solution that helps board members, investors, portfolio managers, technology scouts, patent professionals and other stakeholders to understand and increase the value of patent portfolios and to uncover trends and disruptive innovation worldwide.

-PatentSight’s solutions are used for strategic and operational decision making by leading companies in chemicals, telecommunication, auto-motive, electronics, mechanical engineering, food, logistics and other industries.
+PatentSight’s solutions are used for strategic and operational decision making by leading companies in chemicals, telecommunication, auto-motive, electronics, mechanical engineering, food processing, logistics and other industries.

-It is also used by the European Commission to validate merger cases, such as that between Dow and DuPont in 2017.
+It has also been used by the European Commission to validate merger cases, such as the landmark merger between Dow and DuPont in 2017.